 3. Financial Health Strategy

 College students are focusing on reducing unnecessary expenses to improve their financial health.
 Home-cooked meals, public transportation, and student discounts are effective ways to reduce expenses.
-Cultivating a saving and investing habit and earmarking 25% of monthly earnings when feasible not only fosters financial resilience during college but also prepares for future financial security.
+Cultivating a saving and investing habit and earmarking 25% of monthly earnings when feasible fosters financial resilience during college and prepares for future financial security.

 Avoid friends who belittle you financially, engage in show-off behaviors that undermine self-esteem, or lead to excessive indulgence and alcohol-related activities.
 Maintain a positive social circle that promotes well-being and encourages responsible lifestyle choices.